raptisj/region-links/README.md

 - Enable **"Clean URLs"** to automatically strip 70+ tracking parameters from Google, Facebook, email marketing platforms, and more
 - Links are detected based on their visual position on the page
 - Hidden links (display: none) are automatically filtered out
-- Duplicate URLs are automatically removed from results
+- Duplicate URLs are automatically removed from results (including across pages in multi-page extraction)
 - Click the **×** next to any template in the popup to delete it

 ---